marcociano/MAG_News_Verification/README.md

 <br>

 <h3>How to use MAG browser properly:</h3>
 <p> 1.
-Enter in the address bar the URL of the page you want to view.
+Enter in the address bar the URL of the page you want to view. <br>
 2. Press enter to search or click on the search button.<br>
 3. Once you get the page view click on the "Scraping page" button.<br>
 4. Next, press the News Detection button to start the server. <br>